-Submit your Abstract (2500 word maximum) with a current CV to JIMEL@swlaw.edu.
+Submit your Abstract (2500 word maximum) with a current CV to JIMEL@swlaw.edu

-For authors accepting JIMEL's written offer of publication, the Conference will defray the costs of approved roundtrip flights originating in North America or from international points of origin and two nights' lodging at the designated "Conference Hotel" in Los Angeles.
-The full reimbursement policy can be found at www.swlaw.edu/2023conference.
-JIMEL's submission requirements can be found at www.swlaw.edu/jimelsubmissions.
+\For authors accepting JIMEL's written offer of publication, the Conference will defray the costs of approved roundtrip flights originating in North America or from international points of origin and two nights' lodging at the designated "Conference Hotel" in Los Angeles.
+Click to access the full reimbursement policy and JIMEL's submission requirements.
 Scholars not accepting JIMEL's publication offer may travel to Los Angeles to present their accepted abstract topic at their own expense.
 Some participants may have the option to participate in the conference remotely.
 Southwestern Law School reserves the right to move the Conference date or to transition it to online only, in accord with the school's COVID-19 policies.